wxcctechsummit/wxcclabguides/labs/IVR_Contact_Routing.md

 - Map the DN from Control Hub - that is assigned to Wx Calling - on the Entry Point Mappings page.
 (Proivisioning > Entry Point Mappings).
 Map the DN to `EP_voice_wxcclab`

 ### 4. Verify the Audio Prompts, Create the Entry Point flow.
+- The audio prompts required for the script build out are wav files.
+The whole bundle of wav files can be found here.
+- To create a flow and have these wav files ready for use, ensure that they are already uploaded to the org.
-- Go to Resources > Audio Files and ensure that the audio files are uploaded.
+- To upload the audio files, Go to  Routing Strategy (from Portal) > Resources > Audio Files and ensure that the audio files are uploaded.
+(Browse > New > Upload the files)
-- Go to Flow > New and create the new flow.
+- Then, you can go to flow to create the flow.
+Routing Strategy (from Portal) > Flow > New and create the new flow as described in the video above.

 ### 5. Configure and Publish the flow
 - Configure the flow `flow_wxcclab` with a Play prompt - welcome message and queue block and play music block.